The Fieldcraft Class – Description

 - Roll of electrical tape

 - 3 days of food that can be prepared and eaten in the field.

 - Electrolyte supplements.
 Gatorade, Salt and Sugar, Pedialyte powder, etc.

 - Iodine tablets and neutralizer

-- Hygiene gear and poop kit.
+- Hygiene gear, sun screen, bug spray and poop kit.
 There will be no facilities available so plan accordingly.

 - Your preferred ruck to carry it all.

 - Optional- water filter, I only use Sawyer and Grayl filters personally.
 Check for a filtering level of .1 microns absolute or smaller.
 We will be sourcing water off the landscape so keep this in mind.